 - 500 g of ripe cherries.
 Pips removed Doesn’t matter if they are not perfect but they should be ripe for flavour

-- 60 g lemon juice
+- 30 g lemon juice

-- 870 g raw sugar
+- 400 g raw sugar

-- 6 lemon seeds
+- 3 lemon seeds

-- 1 vanilla pod sliced and seeds scraped
+- 1/2 vanilla pod sliced and seeds scraped

-- 50 ml Kirsch
+- 50 g Kirsch

 - Please read the entire recipe before you start.

-- Weigh in the cherries and sugar and pop the TM basket on top of the cherry/sugar mound.
-It won’t fit yet but stick with me.
-Cut your lemons and squeeze them into the basket.
-Viola, you get your lemons strained into the TM bowl, and your pips sit in the basket for later.
-Take the basket out and set aside at this stage.
-Pop on the TM lid and set the basket on top and don't chuck the lemon pips out, you need at least 6 of them to help the jam set.
+- Remove the cherry pips then weigh the cherries and sugar into the TM bowl and pop the TM basket on top of the cherry/sugar mound.
+Cut your lemon and squeeze the juice and pips into the basket (not the bowl, the basket).
+Viola, you get your lemons strained into the TM bowl, and your pips sit in the basket to help the jam set.
+It won't reach the liquid below at this stage but don't worry it will.

-- Set the TM to 90 c for 30 mins on reverse speed + 1.
+- Pop on the lid and set the TM for 30 mins/100°C/ on reverse speed + 1.

-- Of course, you can do this on your stove top, but you will need to make a little pouch or use a tea ball for your lemon pips.
-If you need help with the stove top method let me know but I think its pretty easy to work out.
+- Of course, you can do this on your stovetop, but you will need to make a little pouch or use a tea ball for your lemon pips.
+If you need help with the stovetop method let me know but I think it's pretty easy to work out.